JulindM/firestore-rules-lsp/README.md

 - Publish Diagnostics Notifications
 - Hover
 - Autocomplete
-- Crude linting
+- Linting
-  - Currently it supports diagnostics of variable usages that no definiton was found for them
+  - Diagnostics of variable usages that no definiton was found for them

-### Planned capabilites

-- Improved Hover for type documentation
-- Signature Help Request
+  - Diagnostics of function calls that no definition was found for them
+  - Diagnostics on rules that do not resolve to a boolean value

 ### Also check out